 Were you aware that falls account for the greatest number of accidents for adults aged over 65 in the United States?
 The kitchen is one area where falls in older adults commonly occur.

-Anything from an out-of-reach item to a wet floor poses to a cord on the floor can cause a serious fall risk especially to older adults.
+Anything from an out-of-reach item to a wet floor to a cord on the floor poses a serious fall risk especially to older adults.
 That’s why it is so important to ensure that you or an elderly loved one stays safe while using the kitchen.

 10 Ways to Prevent Falls in the Kitchen